FeNN-DMA: A RISC-V SoC for SNN acceleration: Abstract

 \section{Abstract}

 Spiking Neural Networks~(SNNs) are a promising, energy-efficient alternative to standard Artificial Neural Networks~(ANNs) and are particularly well-suited to spatio-temporal tasks such as keyword spotting and video classification.
 However, SNNs have a much lower arithmetic intensity than ANNs and are therefore not well-matched to standard accelerators like GPUs and TPUs.
-Field Programmable Gate Arrays~(FPGAs) are designed for such memory-bound workloads and here we develop a novel, fully-programmable RISC-V-based system-on-chip~(FeNN-DMA), tailored to simulating SNNs on modern UltraScale+ FPGAs.
-We show that FeNN-DMA has comparable resource usage and energy requirements to state-of-the-art fixed-function SNN accelerators, yet it is capable of simulating much larger and more complex models.
-Using this functionality, we demonstrate state-of-the-art classification accuracy on the Spiking Heidelberg Digits and Neuromorphic MNIST tasks.
+Field Programmable Gate Arrays~(FPGAs) are designed for such memory-bound workloads, and here we present a novel, fully-programmable RISC-V-based system-on-chip~(FeNN-DMA), tailored to simulating SNNs on modern UltraScale+ FPGAs.
+We show that FeNN-DMA has comparable resource usage and energy requirements to state-of-the-art fixed-function SNN accelerators, yet it supports more complex neuron models and network topologies, and can simulate up to 16 thousand neurons and 256 million synapses per core.
+Using this functionality, we demonstrate state-of-the-art classification accuracy on the Spiking Heidelberg Digits, Neuromorphic MNIST and Braille tactile classification tasks.